NadiMohammed/NadiMovies/README.md

 # NadiMovies

-## This is a clean architecture app example built with to show everything i learned like
+## This is a clean architecture app example built with :
 * Clean Code
 * Unit Test
 * MVVM